hemangsk/Gravity/_posts/2017-08-15-Emily-Dickinson-never-stops-to-surprise-me.markdown

 **But as I am too aware of her poetic talent, what could possibly surprise me again?** Well...I had little interest in her personal life, untill today when I was Googling these poems for PQ, I bumped into Emily's correspondence with her dear friend, slash, sister-in-law, Susan.
 And yes, theese letters make me question her sexuality, the later could shine new light on some poems.
 Without further ado, here's some quotes from her letter to her "friend" ;) .
 There exist a collection of their correspondence - [Open Me Carefully](https://www.amazon.com/Open-Carefully-Dickinsons-Huntington-Dickinson/dp/0963818368/ref=sr_1_1?ie=UTF8&qid=1502843585&sr=8-1&keywords=open+me+carefully).

-N.B.
-PQ was baffled by the punctuations in these passages.
-But it is very important for the readers to understand that this is Emily Dickinson's very unique style of writing, as one could note in her (unaltered version of) poems too.
-She tends to break the rhythm with commas, points, dashes that stress the isolation, or serves the purpose of intensification.
-In addition, her syntax could be very messed up - please don't doubt her knowledge in English grammar - in order to illustrate her inner turmoil and for the occassions where words fail her.
+**N.B.** PQ was baffled by the punctuations in these passages.
+But it is very important for the readers to understand that this is Emily Dickinson's very **unique style of writing**, as one could note in her (unaltered version of) poems too.
+She tends to break the rhythm with commas, points, dashes that stress the <u>isolation</u>, or serves the purpose of <u>intensification</u>.
+In addition, her syntax could be very messed up - please don't doubt her knowledge in English grammar - in order to illustrate her inner <u>turmoil</u> and for the occassions when <u>words fail her</u>.

 Passage 1
 >I have but one thought, Susie, this afternoon of June, and that of you, and I have one prayer, only; dear Susie, that is for you.
 That you and I in hand as we e’en do in heart, \[...\] Susie, and when I look around me and find myself alone, I sigh for you again; little sigh, and vain sigh, which will not bring you home.